 DFF aims to advance and strengthen Danish research, understood in a broad sense.
-Therefore, DFF has no requirements as to applicants' citizenship, the location of research institutions, or the specific geographic location where the research activities in question will be carried out.
+Therefore, DFF has no requirements as to applicants' citizenship, or the specific geographic location where the research activities in question will be carried out.

-DFF sees diversity as a resource, and encourages all candidates to apply, regardless of their age, gender, religion, nationality, ethnicity, or political persuasion.
+The fund sees diversity as a resource, and encourages all candidates to apply, regardless of their age, gender, religion, nationality, ethnicity, or political persuasion.